mayanbiao1234/Geometric-metrics-for-perceptual-manifolds/README.md

 ## Curvature metrics for perceptual manifolds in deep neural networks
 The curvature metric of the perceptual manifold in deep neural networks allows analyzing the fairness of the model from a geometric point of view.
 For related conclusions on the curvature and model preferences of perceptual manifolds please refer to the paper, [Curvature-Balanced Feature Manifold Learning for Long-Tailed Classification](https://arxiv.org/abs/2303.12307)
+The citation format is:
+@inproceedings{ma2023curvature,
+  title={Curvature-Balanced Feature Manifold Learning for Long-Tailed Classification}, author={Ma, Yanbiao and Jiao, Licheng and Liu, Fang and Yang, Shuyuan and Liu, Xu and Li, Lingling}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={15824--15835}, year={2023}
+}
 ```python
 # -*- coding: utf-8 -*-
 """